How to tour Europe in a Motorhome-the ULTIMATE guide

 motorhome and campervan wild camping in Denmark, Europe

-Rules for wild camping with a Motorhome in Europe
+Rules for wild parking with a Motorhome in Europe

-There are many different rules and different stories about motorhome wild camping across Europe.
-Wild camping is technically illegal in many countries, such as Switzerland – but we’ve stayed off-grid in our motorhome hundreds of times without any trouble at all.
-Heck, it was a night wild camping in the Alps in Switzerland in our motorhome which made us decide to change our lives and go motorhome travelling (almost!) full-time!
+There are many different rules and different stories about motorhome wild parking across Europe.
+Wild parking is technically illegal in many countries, such as Switzerland – but I’ve stayed off-grid in my motorhome hundreds of times without any trouble at all.
+Heck, it was a night wild camping in the Alps in Switzerland in our motorhome which made me decide to change my life and go motorhome travelling (almost!) full-time!

-Wild camping in France in a motorhome or campervan is tolerated, as long as you’re not near the coast or in a restricted area.
+Wild parking in France in a motorhome or campervan is tolerated, as long as you’re not near the coast or in a restricted area.
 Find out more about motorhome wild camping in France.

 You can find everything you need to know about how to wild camp with a motorhome or campervan here.